decentropy/archimate-explorer/README.md

 A web application to search and explore ArchiMate models.

 ## About
-This web application let's others explore your repository, by searching model elements and traversing (network graph) relationships .
-It's intended to expose basic functionality of the 'Visualizer' tab in Archi, for a broader audience.
-It is a python(flask) web server which ingests CSV data exported from Archi.
+This web application let's a broader audience explore your repository, by searching model elements and traversing (network graph) relationships.
+It's similar to the 'Visualizer' tab in Archi.
+A python(flask) web server ingests CSV data exported from Archi.

 ![screenshot](https://raw.githubusercontent.com/steve-vincent/archimate-explorer/master/screen.png "Screenshot")